JuliaCon/www.juliacon.org/config.md

 keep_path = ["2019/", "2018/", "2017/", "2016/", "2015/", "2014/"]

 # Global configuration per event
 # The key in the configuration represents the link address, and might be different from the year,
 # the `year` is storead as configuration entry instead
 # The `global = false` events are showns as `Local events in $year` at the top of the page for a given year.
 # The `alert` displays the message on the top of the website
+# The `advertise_in_landing = true` local events are linked from the landing page even if the year does not match the latest.
 # For the `header` each entry can be either "Link Title"::String => "Link Url"::String
 #                                        or "Link Title"::String => "SubMenu"::Vector{Pair{String, String}}
 # Use `header_color` to adjust the color of the `header` for an event.